statshero/data-projects/README.md

-# A list of data projects
+# A list of projects related to data

 This is a simple list of projects I've worked on in the past related to data.